Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/strings-and-shoulder.jpg)

-###### The strings, neck and the back of the shoulder, with the transition to the soundbox, Museo Nazionale degli Strumenti Musicali, Roma, 1987.
+###### The strings, neck, the shoulder, and the top of the soundbox of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***